There’s no bond like that between brothers. You grow up together, learn from each other, and share many of the same circumstances.

 2. “Hey Brother” By Avicii

 This upbeat electronic piece was on Avicii‘s debut studio album in 2013.
-The song talks about how life can change from when you were a kid, but the love you feel for your siblings will last forever.
+“Hey Brother” talks about how life can change from when you were a kid.
+But the love you feel for your siblings will last forever.

 Sometimes it isn’t convenient to lend a hand to your family.
 Life gets busy, and people may move far away when they grow up.
 Whether they need help with a disaster or a small bout of sadness, he thinks that siblings should stick together.